Natural Language Processing

 Example: in an assignment file, the header could read "Sources/people consulted: discussed strategy for process_strings() with Claire Cardie and Hakim Weatherspoon".

-• The minimum penalty in this course for receiving unauthorized help (upon a guilty finding for an academic integrity violation): besides the mandated letter to the student's college, a negative score on the affected work (this is more than just a grade deduction, where one might retain some points).
+Of particular note:- The minimum penalty in this course for receiving unauthorized help (upon a guilty finding for an academic integrity violation): besides the mandated letter to the student's college, a negative score on the affected work (this is more than just a grade deduction, where one might retain some points).
 Hence, a student who submits fraudulent work receives less credit than a student who didn't turn the work in at all.

-• The minimum penalty for giving unauthorized help (upon a guilty finding for an academic integrity violation): the mandated letter to the student's college.
+- The minimum penalty for giving unauthorized help (upon a guilty finding for an academic integrity violation): the mandated letter to the student's college.
 Please don't put your friends at risk by asking them for unauthorized help .

-• We plan to use software-similarity checkers for each assignment.
+- We plan to use software-similarity checkers for each assignment.

 If you turn in someone else's work for course credit, and forthrightly acknowledge you are doing so, you are not acting dishonestly and are not violating academic integrity, but that also does not show us you have learned anything.
 Thus, you may not receive grading credit, but you would not undergo academic integrity hearings.
 If, on the other hand, you violate academic integrity by claiming someone else's work as yours or by giving unauthorized help, then the academic integrity hearing process will be triggered, which can incur both grade penalties and storage of records by your College.
 For more on Cornell's policies and procedures, see the Dean of the Faculty's Academic Integrity Website.

-2. Use of generative AI (e.g., chatGPT or CoPilot)
+- Use of generative AI (e.g., chatGPT or CoPilot)

 Motivation for our rules: Imagine your boss walks into your office and asks you to code/fix a tagger right now.
 From what you have learned in this class, you should be able to fluidly respond right in front of your boss in a way demonstrating your mastery of the appropriate concepts.

-1. Do not use these technologies for your first or early drafts of code or responses, even if you intend to extensively post-edit later.
+- Do not use these technologies for your first or early drafts of code or responses, even if you intend to extensively post-edit later.
 (The issue: someone else's code "always looks right.")

-• Advice: for your learning, strive to do the work without these technologies for as far along as possible.
+- Advice: for your learning, strive to do the work without these technologies for as far along as possible.

-2. If you do use such technologies,
+- If you do use such technologies,

-• do not use the output verbatim, but code/write it up "in your own words", to demonstrate your understanding of it.
+- do not use the output verbatim, but code/write it up "in your own words", to demonstrate your understanding of it.

-• precisely specify what portions of the code you used it for, per the Collaboration and preserving academic integrity policy 5.1.2(4): "You should specifically acknowledge by name all help you received, whether or not it was "legal"".
+- precisely specify what portions of the code you used it for, per the Collaboration and preserving academic integrity policy 5.1.2(4): "You should specifically acknowledge by name all help you received, whether or not it was "legal"".

-3. Deadlines when SDS accommodations are not involved:
+- Deadlines when SDS accommodations are not involved:

 We do not have slip days, and there is no "you can submit late for a small penalty": you need to hit the submission deadlines.
-But if there are extenuating circumstances, please email and we can talk.
-(Still submit what you have before the deadline, so we have an indication of your progress at that point.)
+But if there are extenuating circumstances, please email intro-nlp-prof@cornell.edu and we can talk.
+(Still submit what you have before the deadline, so we have an indication of your progress at that point.) - Exam conflicts:

 Roughly two weeks before the exams, we will open a "pseudo-quiz" to submit make-up exam requests .
-We cannot determine too far ahead of time the dates/locations, in part because there are many classes with currently-unknown demand that are looking to reserve rooms.
+We cannot determine too far ahead of time the dates/locations, in part because there are many classes with currently-unknown demand that are looking to reserve rooms. - Accommodations registered with the office of Student Disability Services (SDS):

 The instructor(s) have online access to SDS letters regarding accommodations for exams and other course matters, and will honor these accommodations.
 But please help us help you by following the instructions that SDS provides.

-Assignments: As recommended by the SDS office, we do ask that for each homework you let us know beforehand in a timely fashion if you wish to apply your SDS-approved accommodations: email .
+Assignments: As recommended by the SDS office, we do ask that for each homework you let us know beforehand in a timely fashion if you wish to apply your SDS-approved accommodations: email intro-nlp-prof@cornell.edu .
 No need to notify us if you will not use your accommodations for a particular assignment.

-• 4 programming assignments (with possible partial milestones) (can be done in pairs) = 17% each;
+- 4 programming assignments (with possible partial milestones) (can be done in pairs) = 17% each;

-• Expect each of the roughly four connected programming assignments to take tens of hours, although this time is distributed over multiple weeks; to require writing code to massage raw-ish data into different formats and other accessory functions as well as to implement core algorithms; and to necessitate much independent examination of documentation.
+- Expect each of the roughly four connected programming assignments to take tens of hours, although this time is distributed over multiple weeks; to require writing code to massage raw-ish data into different formats and other accessory functions as well as to implement core algorithms; and to necessitate much independent examination of documentation.

-• one evening midterm, Thu Oct 12, 2023 = 16%;
+- one evening midterm, Thu Oct 12, 2023 = 16%;

-• one in-person final = 16%;
+- one in-person final = 16%;

-• but, since the exams test conceptual, individual-level knowledge, to receive a C- or above in the course, students must receive at least a C- on both exams.
+- but, since the exams test conceptual, individual-level knowledge, to receive a C- or above in the course, students must receive at least a C- on both exams.

-1. For each "4740" piece of graded coursework, we make preliminary score-to-letter-grade conversions.
+- For each "4740" piece of graded coursework, we make preliminary score-to-letter-grade conversions.
 We do not use the same absolute cutoffs across different assignments/exams for grade levels because we adjust for the difficulty of each exam and assignment.
 Also, because you are not in competition with each other, student course grades are not dependent on how other students do.
 We do not report medians or means: as a wise former course-staff member said, "Reporting the median is guaranteed to make at least half the class feel bad", even if everyone did well.

-2. Students enrolled in CS5740 complete an additional component for each 4740 homework, to be done individually.
+- Students enrolled in CS5740 complete an additional component for each 4740 homework, to be done individually.
 Scores on these components are converted to "satisfactory", "borderline", and "unsatisfactory".
 If a student receives two "borderline"s or one "unsatisfactory" among the four homeworks, we reserve the right to lower the student's letter grade as computed for 4740 by the equivalent of a "level", for example, from a B to a B-.

-3. Regrade requests:
+- Regrade requests:

 Communication regarding regrade requests must be done only in writing via the mechanisms of the relevant submission platform (e.g., CMS, Gradescope): given the number of staff involved in handling regrade requests, we need centralized records of all discussions.